About Modern Languages Writers & Translators in Residence Programme

 Payments

-Each Writer in Residence receives a one-time payment of £7,500.
+Each Writer in Residence receives a fee.

 Travel, accommodation, and subsistence